caferkara/PHP-Random-Password-Generator/README.md

 **4. Place the project files in your web server's root directory:**

-- For XAMPP, this is typically htdocs.
+- For XAMPP, this is typically htdocs
-- For WAMP, this is typically www.
+- For WAMP, this is typically www

 **5. Access the application via your web browser:**